 Our Team

-Dr Virginia Marshall is an Indigenous Research Fellow with the Australian National University’s School of Regulation and Global Governance.
+University’s School of Regulation and Global Governance.
 She is a Wiradjuri Nyemba yinaa.

 Virginia is Principal Solicitor with Triple BL Legal and is an expert on Indigenous water law and governance, environmental law, Indigenous traditional knowledge systems and the intersectionality of western intellectual property regimes and the Indigenous commercialisation of native foods and medicines.
 Her full research profile can be viewed here.

-Alfred Deakin Professor Emma Kowal is a Professor of Anthropology and Deputy Director at the Alfred Deakin Institute for Citizenship and Globalisation.
+a Professor of Anthropology and Deputy Director at

 She is one of Australia’s leading medical anthropologists and has conducted a range of research projects in Indigenous health settings in Australia, focusing on both Australian racial politics and the anthropology of biomedical research, genomics, bioethics, and public health.
 Her full research profile can be viewed here.

-Professor Ronald Quinn is a chemist and internationally recognised leader in drug discovery research based at Griffith University.
+Professor Ronald Quinn is a chemist and internationally recognised leader in drug

 Ronald was Foundation Director of the Eskitis Institute for Drug Discovery, now the Griffith Institute for Drug Discovery, GRIDD.
 His long-term collaboration with Nyikina Mangala Elders has been foundational to the past collaborative scientific work that has been conducted on mudjala.
-His reseach profile can be viewed here
+His reseach profile can be viewed here.

 Mr John Watson is a respected Nyikina senior Elder who is working as an Indigenous Research Collaborator on the project.